thomaskeggin/gen3sis_sandbox/readme.md

 )
 ```

-And that’s the bulk of it!
+And that’s the bulk of it.
 Once you have your outputs, it’s really up to
 the user to decide what they’d like to do with them.
 Although I’ve
 continued a bit below with a quick look at the outputs we get from our
 practice simulation.

+> This is just the beginning - most users run batches of gen3sis
+> simulations.
+This can be done by building a configuration file
+> template and generating many parameter variants of that template.
+It
+> is outside the scope of these run through, though.

 ## 4. Process outputs